-During the year ended December 31, 2007 and 2006, forfeited nonvested accounts totaled \$36,383 and \$4,921, respectively.
-These accounts are used to offset future employer contributions.
+During the year ended December 31, 2008 and 2007, forfeited nonvested accounts totaled \$113,329 and \$36,383, respectively.
+These amounts are used to offset future employer contributions.

 The Company absorbs all administrative costs of the Plan, with the exception of investment management fees, which are netted against investment income.